 Before purchasing digital signage, companies should have buy-in from every department.
 This confirms that everyone will know how their role will contribute to the project and its success.

 Having a clear digital signage champion eliminates job task confusion and places accountability in making sure goals are met.

 Digital signage champions are responsible for:

-When assigning a digital signage champion, make sure the individual will take ownership of the digital signage account and take the initiative of updating the content frequently and accurately.
+When assigning a digital signage champion, make sure the individual will take ownership of the digital signage network and take the initiative of updating the content frequently and accurately.

 Other Digital Signage Roles

 Besides the main digital signage champion/content manager, other digital signage roles that contribute to the success of your digital signage include: